 The second reason Smuggs made this vineyard day trip possible is that Colin and I wouldn’t have even known Boyden Valley existed if it weren’t for the extensive list of activity options available to Smugglers’ Notch guests.

-If you want to do an even more adventurous jaunt to your Boyden wine and cheese, you can opt for the “Water and Wine Canoe Trip” from Smuggs, which precedes the tour and tasting with a boat journey there!
+If you want to do an even more adventurous jaunt to your Boyden wine and cheese, you can opt for the “Water and Wine Canoe Trip” from right by your Smuggs condo, which precedes the tour and tasting with a boat journey there!
 Kids are allowed on either trip, and are served ice cream and cider or seltzer instead of booze, don’t you worry.